Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Simulations and Performance Analysis

 \section{Simulations and Performance Analysis}

-We consider a UAV-SAR system in LAWNs, where the OFDM signaling parameters follow standard 5G NR configuration at the n78 frequency band, as listed in Table. \ref{tab1}.
+We consider a UAV-SAR system in LAWNs, where the OFDM signaling parameters follow standard 5G NR configuration at the n78 frequency band, where the carrier frequency is ${f}_c=3.5$ GHz, the bandwidth is $B_r=100$ MHz, the subcarrier spacing is $\Delta f=30$ KHz, the cyclic prefix duration is ${T_{\rm{cp}}}= 8.33 \ \mu s$, the transmit OFDM symbol duration is ${T_p} =33.33 \ \mu s$, and the synthetic azimuth time $T_a =2$ s.
 Throughout simulations, all data symbols are i.i.d. drawn from a $256$-QAM constellation.
 Besides, the UAV-SAR platform, which moves at the constant speed of $v=50$ m/s along the azimuth direction, is at the height of $H_p=1000$ m.
 Notice that the data backhaul follows the standard communication transceiver chain, and thus we merely concentrate on the SAR imaging performance.